an idea emerges

 Several others, including Sridevi Tohai, wanted to bring Zen Leadership to Asia, and inspired the rollout of a certification pathway for instructors and coaches.

-Our instructors now number close to twenty, many of whom donate their time to teach with us and continue their growth in our Master Class.
+Our instructors now number close to twenty, many of whom donate their time to teach with us and continue their growth in our annual Master Class.

 Further growth was made possible with the addition of the mind-body personality instrument, FEBI, and full-time staff to coordinate our raft of volunteers.
-Emily Alpert became our FEBI Operations Manager and master coach to the FEBI coaches.
-Thanks to the skillful plate-spinning of our staff and all of the people who helped spread our programs, by 2019, robust certification pathways were in place for FEBI, HEAL and Zen Leadership, and in-person programs were popping on three continents.
+Emily Alpert became FEBI Operations Manager and master coach to other FEBI coaches; she’d go on to become our overall Operations Manager.
+Thanks to those who spread our programs and the skillful plate-spinning of our staff, by 2019, robust certification pathways were in place for FEBI, HEAL and Zen Leadership, and in-person programs were popping on three continents.

 Pivot to Online

-2020 changed everything in our world, as it did in yours.
+2020 and the COVID pandemic changed everything in our world, as it did in yours.
 We moved all of our programs online, where we continue to explore and be surprised by how much can be taught through a screen.
 Ginny’s award-winning book, Resonate, also turned into a robust, online course.

 the Story Continues